 Creating a UGC campaign is often an involved process that includes multiple steps:

-10. Showcase the best content – feature top submissions on your official channels, giving credit to creators, thus celebrating the community and amplifying the campaign’s reach;
+- Generate and showcase the best content – use tools like UGC platforms to feature top submissions on your official channels, giving credit to creators, thus celebrating the community and amplifying the campaign’s reach;

 Remember, the key to a successful UGC campaign is authenticity.
 So, encourage your audience to submit genuine content, which will help you build a meaningful connection with them.